Meal Planner

 Design & Typography

-• Outfit Font: Styled by Google Fonts under the SIL Open Font License.
+- DM Sans: Designed by Colophon Foundry and distributed through Google Fonts under the SIL Open Font License.

-• Inter Font: Designed by Rasmus Andersson under the SIL Open Font License.
+- Inter: Designed by Rasmus Andersson and used by the optional TRMNL display under the SIL Open Font License.

 Backend & Sync Services